Retinal Detachments

 Optical Coherence Tomography (OCT)

-High-resolution scans provide detailed information that may help your doctor assess damage to the retina.
+High-resolution scans provide detailed information that can help your doctor assess damage to the retina.

 Ultrasound